ACCESS-NRI/access-om3-configs/README.md

 ## Pull requests

 We welcome contributions from users of these configurations.
-If you make a configuration improvement which you think should be included in the COSIMA repository, push it to your fork and then do a pull request from the relevant branch in your fork to the branch it originated from in the COSIMA repository (not `main`).
+If you make a configuration improvement which you think should be included in the [ACCESS-NRI/access-om3-configs](https://github.com/ACCESS-NRI/access-om3-configs) repository, push it to your fork and then do a pull request from the relevant branch in your fork to the branch it originated from in [ACCESS-NRI/access-om3-configs](https://github.com/ACCESS-NRI/access-om3-configs)
+(not `main`).